How to set up a smart plug

 They're far more useful than they may appear.
 You can use them to automate any appliance, light or device in just a few minutes.
 For example, say you're going to leave your Christmas lights up a little longer.
 You can plug them into a smart plug ($25 at Amazon) to schedule when the lights go on and when they turn off.

-Here's how to get your plug up and running and some nifty tips you need to know to get the most out of your smart plug, whether it's a Belkin WeMo Mini Wi-Fi Smart Plug ($21 at Amazon), iDevices Switch ($22 at Amazon) or a Z-Wave Plus.
+Here's how to get your plug up and running and some nifty tips you need to know to get the most out of your smart plug, whether it's a Belkin WeMo Mini Wi-Fi Smart Plug, iDevices Switch or a Z-Wave Plus.

 How to set up a smart plug